tadyPi/tadyPi/README.md

-- 👋 Hi, I’m tade @load of pixels
+- 👋 Hi, I’m tade, i am a Node.js developer and Google UX designer.
 - 👀 I’m interested in Google UX design, Web Development.
 I also have knowledge of Cloud and Cybersecurity.
--  🌱 I am a Google UX designer who uses Figma for design and VS code for development.
+-  🌱 I use Figma for design and VS code for development.
 -     I’m currently learning Azure, AWS and general web development.
 HTML CSS and JavaScript.
 Node.js, React, Next.js.
 - 💞️ I’m looking to collaborate on any projects and building on my skills.
 - 📫 Leveraging the power of Amazon web services(AWS) and Microsoft Azure to secure my clients infrastructure.